f10atin9/sc-accessor/README.md

 > Error from server: error when creating "PVC.yaml": admission webhook "pvc-accessor.storage.kubesphere.io" denied the request: The storageClass: **StorageClassName** does not allowed CREATE persistentVolumeClaim **PVC-NAME** in the namespace: **TARGET-NS**

 ## Accessor CR
-***

 A complete accessor should have the following fields:

  - spec.storageClassName

    The accessor knows the effective sc according to this field.

  - spec.namespaceSelector

    This field is used to fill in the limit of nameSpace, Including **labelSelector** and **fieldSelector**.

  - spec.namespaceSelector.fieldSelector

     Is an **array of fieldExpressions** .Manage whether nameSpace is available through the label of nameSpace.

  - fieldExpressions

    It's an **array of fieldRule** .
 Every rule in the array needs to be verified.

    labelRule has the following fields:

        1.field: String.
 Required.
 Currently supports selection through the "Name" and "Phase" fields.
        2.operator: String.
 Required.
 Currently supports selection through the "In" and "NotIn" fields.
        2.values: []String.
 Required.

  - spec.namespaceSelector.labelSelector

    It's an **array of matchExpressions** .
 Manage whether nameSpace is available through the label of nameSpace.

  - spec.namespaceSelector.labelSelector.matchExpressions

    It's an **array of labelRule** .
 Every rule in the array needs to be verified.

    labelRule has the following fields:

        1.key: String.
 Required.
 Currently supports selection through the "Name" and "Phase" fields.
        2.operator: String.
 Required.
 Currently supports selection through the "In" and "NotIn" fields.
        2.values: []String.
 Required.

-## Example
+# Example
-***

 The next few examples of yaml may be helpful for you to design Accessor:
-### OnlyFieldSelector
+### Only FieldSelector

-#### Only one fieldExpression
+- Only one fieldExpression
 ```yaml
 apiVersion: storage.kubesphere.io/v1alpha1
 kind: Accessor